guest271314/requestNativeScripts/Explainer.md

 **Problem**

-A problem that cannot current be solved without using a native application, or if preferred, a shell script.
+A problem that cannot currently be solved without using a native application, or if preferred, a shell script.

 **Solution**